monicakr1/DH110/assignment05/readme.md

 1. Ask for help / ask a question
 2. Look for a guide on how to grow strawberries
-5. Search for articles based on the latest
+5. Search for articles based on the latest trends

 ## Wireframes & Wireflow
 <img src="./wf1.jpg">